pachyderm/docs/content/2.3.x/deploy-manage/deploy/console.md

 ### Deploy Locally

-!!!
-Info "Reminder"
+{{% notice info %}}
-      A local installation helps you learn
-      some of the Pachyderm basics and experiment with the product.
+A local installation helps you learn some of the Pachyderm basics and experiment with the product.
 It is not designed to be a production environment.
+{{%/notice %}}

 We provide an easy "one line" deployment command to install Pachyderm with Console on a local environment.
 All you need is a Kubernetes cluster running locally.